CaroShaf/Movies-ETL/README.md

 to use.
 To do this, the ETL process was completed: extract the Wikipedia and Kaggle data from their respective files, transform the datasets by cleaning them up and joining them together, and load the cleaned dataset into a SQL database.
 This process is shown in the image below.

-Resources used to complete ETL:  Python, Pandas, Numpy, Jupyter Notebook, SQL, pgAdmin 4.4, PostgreSQL, wikipedia.movies.json, movies_metadata.csv, ratings.csv
+Resources used to complete ETL:  Python, Pandas, Numpy, Jupyter Notebook, SQL, pgAdmin 4.4, PostgreSQL, wikipedia.movies.json, movies_metadata.csv, ratings.csv, git-lfs.exe

 The extraction of the data was completed using webscraping to obtain a JSON file from Wikipedia (wikipedia.movies.json) and the csv files were downloaded from Kaggle
 (movies_metadata.csv, ratings.csv).
 The task of cleaning the data was initiated using a three step interative process:  Inspect, Plan, Execute